 You will also find beautiful weaved objects in New Caledonia, from decorative ornaments to plates, hats, and bags.
 Local people use them a lot.
 We never came across a person selling them.
 But I remember our host in Ouvea put visitors in contact with a woman from his tribe so they could make an order.

 I love the colourful clothes people wear on the islands.
 So I wanted to bring a “mission dress” home as a New Caledonia souvenir.
 I was a bit disappointed not to be able to find one that fitted me.
 I opted for a beautiful top with a Melanesian design from the Lyne Creations stall at the Port Moselle Market (near the bar).
 A few of her tops are available in the duty-free shop at the international airport, but they didn’t look as good as the one I got in town.
 There’s also a shop in the city (rue Jacques Iékawé).

-If you are in Noumea, you can visit the Handicraft Market (rue James Cook).
+In Noumea, you can visit the Handicraft Market (rue James Cook).
 You can see artisans at work and purchase their products.
 If you are near Baie de la Moselle (not far from the famous Port Moselle market), have a look at the Atelier des Femmes.
 It is a boutique of local crafts located Quai Jule Ferry.

 Local products that make great souvenirs from New Caledonia